 More about working with date and time values in our interactive Standard SQL Functions course.

-ssssss - the smaller parts of a second - they can be expressed using 1 to 6 digits.
-Omissible. • ±TZ - the timezone.
-It must start digits relative to UTC.
+second - they can be expressed using 1 to 6 digits.
+Omissible. ±TZ - the timezone.
+It must start with either + or -, and use two digits relative to UTC.
 Omissible.